ryan-fouzdar/ECS-171-Final-Project/README.md

 **DEMO**

-To run the HTML page, go to the root file of our repository and type in the instruction:
+To run the HTML page, go to the root folder of our repository and type in the instruction:

 ```
 python app.py